Annales (Ennius): Reception

 Nora Goldschmidt writes that when Virgil was writing the Aeneid, most grammarians and poets celebrated the Annales as a "national epic" and a "carrier of Rome's culture".
 As a result, the poem was extensively studied in schools around this time, as Ennius himself was viewed as one of Rome's greatest poets, historians, and writers.
-Goldberg and Manuwald concur with this latter point, writing that the Annales cemented Ennius's fame.
+Goldberg and Manuwald concur with this latter point, writing that the Annales cemented Ennius' fame.

 With that said, while many subsequent Roman poets found Ennius and his epic poem to be important (for having laid the groundwork of Latin epic poetry), many also found it to be somewhat crude.
-For instance, Virgil—who made heavy use of Ennius—is reported by the historian Suetonius to have once been reading Ennius's poem only to be asked what he was doing; the poet replied that "he was gathering gold from Ennius' muck, for this poet has outstanding ideas buried under not very polished words."
-The later Latin poets Propertius and Ovid, too, found Ennius's work to be "crude and unkempt."
-(The latter, for instance, referred to Ennius as "outstanding ... in talent [but] lacking in art" and noted that "nothing is rougher than" his poem).
+For instance, Virgil—who made heavy use of Ennius—is reported by the historian Suetonius to have once been reading Ennius' poem only to be asked what he was doing; the poet replied that "he was gathering gold from Ennius' muck, for this poet has outstanding ideas buried under not very polished words".
+The later Latin poets Propertius and Ovid, too, found Ennius' work to be "crude and unkempt".
+(The latter, for instance, referred to Ennius as "outstanding ... in talent [but] lacking in art" and noted that "nothing is rougher than" his poem.)

-Regardless of some of Ennius's "crudeness", his Annales was read for hundreds of years.
+Regardless of some of Ennius' "crudeness", his Annales was read for hundreds of years.
 During the time of Nero, it began to wane in popularity, although it remained a popular text with certain grammarians like Festus and Nonius (whose commentaries preserve much of the Annales as we now have it).
 According to David Scott Wilson-Okamura, "by the end of the fourth century, it was hard to find even one copy".
 At the turn of the fifth century, the work had become critically endangered.
 Because of unknown circumstances, not a single complete manuscript of Ennius survived textual transmission into the Middle Ages.

 By the time Renaissance humanists turned their attention to the work, they were forced to rely on small quotations embedded in other works and the testimonia of other writers—many of whom had taken to deriding Ennius for his supposed stylistic "crudeness".
 Given that they only had the briefest of snippets to analyze, many of these humanists—such as Petrarch and Richard Stanyhurst—were forced to defer "to classical critics, not out of reverence only, but from necessity."
 Thus, much of the discussion about Ennius from this time also revolved around his poetic primitivism, and in time he came to be seen as "Virgil's foil".
 With that said, a number of works from this time reference Ennius, suggesting that these humanists found him and his epic poem worthy of interest.
 (He is, for instance, a major character in Petrarch's unfinished epic Africa.)
-Golderg and Manuwald also write that Ennius's reception during this time is indexed by the zeal with which humanists attempted to collect the fragments of the Annales that they could find.
+Golderg and Manuwald also write that Ennius' reception during this time is indicated by the zeal with which humanists attempted to collect the fragments of the Annales that they could find.